thegazettedata/data-processing/projects/school-voting/readme.md

 The technique we used to match names is called deduping, and the program we used is called csvdedupe, which was created by DataMade, a civic technology company based in Chicago, Illinois.

-The program used input by us to help match the names.
+The program used our input to match names.
+We gave it the voter and salary datasets, and it then attempted to find matches between them.
+As it looked for matches, it asked us if it had correctly found a match or not.
+Using our input, it was able to learn what was a match and what wasn't a match.

 All the code that ran this analysis is available on our Github page: https://github.com/GazetteKCRGdata/data-processing.